ankaAR/bestiario5e/_creatures/ixitxachitl-cleric.md

 armor_class: "15 (armadura natural)"
 ---

-***Spellcasting.*** The ixtachitl is a 5th-level spellcaster that uses Wisdom as its spellcasting ability (Spell save DC 11, +3 to hit with spell attacks).
+***Lanzamiento de conjuros.*** The ixtachitl is a 5th-level spellcaster that uses Wisdom as its spellcasting ability (Spell save DC 11, +3 to hit with spell attacks).
 The ixitxachitl has the following cleric spells prepared:

 Cantrips (at will): guidance, thaumaturgy